 US regulator bars airlines from flying over some Iran-controlled airspace

-NEW YORK: The US Federal Aviation Administration on Thursday (Jun 20) issued an emergency order prohibiting US operators from flying in an overwater area of Tehran-controlled airspace over the Strait of Hormuz and Gulf of Oman due to heightened tensions.
+REUTERS: The US Federal Aviation Administration issued an emergency order on Thursday (Jun 20) prohibiting US operators from flying in Iran-controlled airspace over the Strait of Hormuz and Gulf of Oman due to heightened tensions.

 The order came hours after United Airlines suspended flights between New Jersey's Newark airport and the Indian financial capital of Mumbai, which fly through Iranian airspace, following a safety review after Iran shot down a high-altitude US surveillance drone.